 For Lexie’s Law to improve, lawmakers should increase the $5 million cap on tax credits available to donors.
-As for funding power, the possibility of receiving 90 percent of state funding is generous; however, the actual average scholarship amount is far less than per-pupil funding in Arizona public schools for all students, not even taking into account the larger amounts usually spent to serve students with special needs.
-The program is strong in that it places no special admissions or testing requirements on participating private schools.
+As for funding power, the possibility of receiving 90 percent of state funding is generous.
+However, the actual average scholarship amount is far less than per-pupil funding in Arizona public schools for all students, not even taking into account the larger amounts usually spent to serve students with special needs.
+The program avoids unnecessary regulations on participating private schools such as admissions or testing requirements.

 Ariz.
 Rev. Stat. §§ 15-891; 43-1184; 43-1501 through 1507; and 20-224.07